Tips 'n Tricks

 Subject: Keeping the cats out of my yarn...

 Comment: I'm lucky enough to be the servant of 4 cats who love to chase my yarn.
 I find that if I put the whole ball into a plastic carrier bag and tie the handles together, with the yarn fed through, I can pull out as much as I need when I work without finding a happy cat "sorting the ball out" for me.

 Subject: Holding your place on a pattern

-Comment: I found that by putting a post it note on the row I am doing, I can walk away and come back knowing exactly which row I am on and I can also write notes on it so that if it is a complicated pattern I know exactly where I am or if I have to repeat the row I can mark those down on the
+Comment: I found that by putting a post it note on the row I am doing, I can walk away and come back knowing exactly which row I am on and I can also write notes on it so that if it is a complicated pattern I know exactly where I am or if I have to repeat the row I can mark those down on the post it note.

 Thursday, September 16, 2004Name: Debbie